Bengal Cat vs Balinese Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bengal Cat has a typical lifespan of 12-16 years, while Balinese Cat lives approximately 15-20 years.
 Health profiles differ significantly between these cats.
 Bengal Cat is predisposed to Cardiac Conditions, Eye Conditions, Other Genetic Conditions, with associated veterinary costs for monitoring and treatment.
-Balinese Cat faces its own health challenges including Genetic Conditions, Other Health Concerns.
+Balinese Cat faces its own health challenges including Genetic Conditions, dental disease, kidney conditions, and breed-specific eye issues.
 Bengal Cat has 3 documented predispositions compared to 2 for Balinese Cat, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health